RobRendell/gTove/README.md

 The implemented list is very long, and has been moved into a [separate file](./implemented.md).
 This section will now only list recently completed items which have not yet been released.

+* Update the project scaffolding and packages (CRA -> Vite, Node 16 -> 20, React 17->18, many other packages).
+* Major efficiency improvements (most visible when loading large tabletops with many miniatures).
+* Give dice more spin when rolled, and especially when re-rolled.
+* Enable edge-based auto-scrolling when dragging the elastic band tool.
 * Allow GMs to assign tabletops a label colour, used for mini and template labels.
 * Change 5th paint tool: instead of clearing all paint on the map, it deletes only the selected painted figures/lines.
 * The option to clear all paint on a map is now available in the map tap context menu.

 ## Plans/TODO

+* Map editor pushpin bump buttons no longer work.
 * (Sometimes?) painfully slow to drag the devices in the device layout screen.
     * Would also be nice to have more snap options/single pixel bump options
 * Add support for two-finger drag for rotate instead of two-finger twist?
 Currently used for zoom :(